 - 1. Preliminary inspection of the engine shall be made before any shots are fired.
-This inspection checks for structural integrity of the components of the engine.
-This structural inspection is done according to the specifications published in the Society rules. - 2.
-The operational demonstration phase of the inspection shall, at minimum, consist of 4 shots in a row without mechanical failure from the engine when configured for the maximum power it will use on the battlefield.
-These 4 shots shall deliver the ammunition between 40 and 80 yards (36.6 to 73.2 meters) down range.
-The siege engine shall consistently deliver the ammunition in a reasonably straight and stable path down range, though a curving path due to a crosswind is acceptable. - 3.
+This inspection will be to check for structural integrity of the components of the engine.
+This will include all structural elements, axles, weight boxes, pull ropes, torsion ropes, winches, slings, prods, triggers and safety.
+This structural inspection will be done according to the specifications published in the Society rules. - 2.
+The operational demonstration phase of the inspection shall, at minimum, consist of at least 4 shots in a row without mechanical failure from the engine when configured for the maximum power it will use on the battlefield.
+These 4 shots shall deliver the ammunition between 40 and 80 yards (36.6 to 73.2 meters) fired at a 43 degree incline.
+The siege engine shall consistently deliver the ammunition in a reasonably straight and stable path downrange (curving due to cross wind is acceptable). - 3.
 Static inspection for stability of the engine, mechanical observation of the framework and the mechanism shall be made after the firing. - 4.
-The crews of direct fire engines should be willing to receive a shot from their engine at minimum range, while in armor, should it be requested.
+Strings used on any siege weapon must be properly served in the center and on each end loop.
+All string serving must be visible for inspection.
+TAPE may not be used as an alternative to serving, tape may not be used to cover ANY part of the string where serving is required.
+Strings may have not more than 2 loose strands.